 The prices of some of the key components of our DC power systems are subject to fluctuation due to market forces beyond our control, including changes in the costs of raw materials incorporated into these components.
 Such price increases occur from time to time due to spot shortages of commodities, increases in labor costs or longer-term shortages due to market forces.
 In particular, the prices of engines can fluctuate frequently and often significantly.
 We do not have any long-term contracts or commitments with our key engine supplier.
 Substantial increases in the prices of raw materials used in components which we source from our suppliers may result in increased prices charged by our suppliers.
 If we incur price increases from our suppliers for key components in our DC power systems, our production costs will increase.
 Given competitive market conditions, we may not be able to pass all or any of those cost increases on to our OEM customers in the form of higher sales prices.
-To the extent our competitive position may be harmed.
+To the extent our competitors do not suffer component cost increases, we may have even greater difficulty passing along price increases and our competitive position may be harmed.
 As a result, increases in costs of key components may adversely affect our margins and otherwise adversely affect our operating results and cash flows.